unique-account-name/jh-ds-cdp-chd-calculator-pitch/index.md

 ## Next Steps: Improving the CDH Risk Calculator

-The first working prototype of CDH Risk Calculator is novel and useful, but could use improvement:
+While the first working prototype of CDH Risk Calculator is novel and useful, end users would benefit from additional functionality:

 1. Add concrete references and links to definitive research on reducing risk of CDH
 2. Add interactions between calculator inputs and mitigating factors section: recommendations would be personalized according to user's health profile.